ImagineInfinity/Ideas/Ethics.md

 **I should warn that it may not be best to read on if you have experianced any trumatic event.**

-* Lies are wrong, unless it is to stop disrespect.
+* Lies are wrong, unless it is to stop disrespect or doesn't disrespect anyone.
-* Killing a person is wrong because their autonomy is taken away (because they're dead) and you take dignity away by makeing them suffer (that is, if they suffer)
+* Killing a person is wrong because their autonomy is taken away (because they're dead) and you take dignity away by makeing them suffer (that is, if they suffer).
+Gruesome murders are also disrespectful as it causes suffering.
 * Rape is wrong because you take away autonomy and massivly decrease dignity.
 * Children do not have the ablitity to make choices that they actually do truly want.
 That is why parents, who have a better understanding of the world and have more developed brains, make desisions for them.
 * If abortion is wrong because the future person won't be able to do stuff, becaue they won't exist, then a male wearing pants that are too tight would be unethical - you always have the chance to create life.
 And so it boils down to personhood - abortion is only wrong if what is killed is a person.
+* If torturing a person causes millions of people to have a miniscule increase in dignity, it will barely count to maximizing those peoples dignity and therefore not worth it.
 * If there was a person that could be killed to harvest the organs to save 5 people, then you are disrespecting that person by killing them.
+* A person wanted to have chinese for their birthday, but everyone else hates chinese.
+If someone eats the food because they were forced, then they lose dignity (probably not by alot).
+Those people that hate the food may also be disrespected if they eat the food they hate, but that is their fault unless they were forced (possibly by the pressure to look like they are enjoying the choice to eat chinese)
 * All people must have an education, which should be compulsory, so that they learn what is essential for life - eg mathamatics, reading&writing, phychology, health, ethics&empathy, science (scientific method, understanding facts&statistics) etc - along with introductions on other things so that they may see what interests them.
 After that, a secondary education may be taken if that person wills, that tries their best to give as much resources as they need for them to learn what they want.
 This is of the purpose of increasing a persons autonomy.